Tales of the Tempest: Gameplay

 Screenshot of a battle in Tales of the Tempest, showing the display, the HUD and the mechanics of the "3-on-3 Linear Motion Battle System".

 Tales of the Tempest is an action role-playing video game.
 The player navigates the playable characters across 3D environments, including the overworld map, towns and dungeons..
 The characters and environment are displayed on one screen of the Nintendo DS system, while menu options such as the character's current status are displayed on the other.
 The world is governed by a day-night cycle, effecting the environment and the behavior of elements within it.
 For instance, strong enemies appear at night, and towns cannot be accessed, but conversely some items and treasure are only available at night.

 The battle system is a scaled-down version of the Tales series' recurring Linear Motion Battle System (LMBS), a real-time system similar to a fighting game where character actions are performed at the press of a button, with specific buttons triggering either normal or special attacks.
 The version used in Tempest is called the "3-on-3 LMBS".
 The player controls one character, with the other two available in battle controlled by the game's artificial intelligence.
 After setting up a formation in advance, players can switch between characters at will during battle.
 During battles, characters can switch between three plains of movement, as opposed to previous 2D Tales titles which restricted characters to a single plain.
 This allows for characters to evade or surround enemies.
 Actions such as healing, character control and item usage are all controlled using the DS touch screen.

-A stable gameplay element, Cooking, also appears.
+A staple gameplay element, Cooking, also appears.
 Cooking creates meals to restore health and Technical Points (used for special attacks).
 Once the right ingredients have been chosen and a recipe has been selected, the food can be made.
 Each ingredient is selected and added using the touchscreen.
 Using the wrong ingredients will make the cooking process go wrong.
 A meal cannot be used again until the party has rested at an inn or entered battle.
 Some meals carry a special buff for characters when entering battles.
 The game's local multiplayer option is unlocked after a certain point in the single-player campaign after obtaining a special item.
 After that point, players can access a special multiplayer dungeon, where up to three players must work cooperatively to reach the treasure at the dungeon's center.
 If one of the players is defeated, the team restart at the nearest "resurrection point".
 Items and in-game currency are carried over into the single-player campaign, but experience points are not.